 - 1.5 cups (350 ml) of water

-- 2 tablesppons (25g) of extra virgin olive oil
+- 2 tablespoons (25g) of extra virgin olive oil

 - A pinch of sugar

-- Combine the ingredients together in a mixing bowl to from a soft dough.
+- Combine the ingredients together in a mixing bowl to form a soft dough.
 Let the dough rest for 10 minutes, then knead the dough for 7 to 8 minutes until smooth.

 - Once you’ve kneaded the dough, coat with oil & cover, and allow to rise for 2 hours or until the dough doubles in size.